Citation, DOI, disclosures and article data

 At the time the article was created Geon Oh had no recorded disclosures.View Geon Oh's current disclosures

-The popliteal vein forms from the posterior and anterior tibial veins and ascends through the popliteal fossa to the opening in adductor magnus alongside the popliteal artery where it becomes the femoral vein.
+The popliteal vein is a component of the deep venous system of the lower limb.
+It forms from the peroneal, posterior tibial and anterior tibial veins and ascends through the popliteal fossa to the adductor hiatus alongside the popliteal artery where it becomes the femoral vein 1.

 Its relationship to the popliteal artery changes as the vein ascends, but it is always between the popliteal artery and tibial nerve.
 Distally it is medial to the artery, between the heads of gastrocnemius it is superficial (posterior) to it, and proximal to the knee joint it is posterolateral to the artery.

 In some patients, the popliteal vein may originate more proximally, nearer the adductor hiatus.
 Rarely, duplication of the popliteal vein may occur 2.

 - 1. Ethan Sawyer, Margaret A. Sinkler, Prasanna Tadi.
 Anatomy, Bony Pelvis and Lower Limb, Popliteal Vein.
 StatPearls Publishing.
 2022. https://www.ncbi.nlm.nih.gov/books/NBK541078/ - Pubmed